babel/website/docs/options.md

 }
 ```

 In this case, browserslist will resolve it to the _latest_ version available in the `node-releases` library.
 Because Node.js may support new language features in minor releases, a program generated for Node.js 12.22 may throw a syntax error on Node.js 12.0.
-We recommend you always specify a minor version when using browserslist node queries:
+We recommend that you always specify a minor version when using node queries with browserslist:

 ```json
 {